axo-rix/ORESS/README.md

 * **Take It With You**
   Export your completed schedule as a PDF — perfect for printing or sharing.

+* **Share and Compare**
+  With the .ors extension it is easier than ever to share and compare timetables with peers.

+* **Virtual Advisor**
+  Use our trained ai assistant to build the best schedule for you.

 ---

 ## 🎯 Why Use ORESS?